Position: Professor of English

-JoEllen DeLucia received her Ph.D. in Literature from Indiana University in 2007.
-At CMU, she enjoys teaching courses on eighteenth-century literature, British Romanticism, and women's writing.
-Currently, she is also the director of CMU's Women and Gender Studies program.
+JoEllen DeLucia received her Ph.D. in English from Indiana University in 2007.
+At CMU, she teaches a range of courses, from introductory gender studies and writing courses to advanced courses on British literature and women's writing.

 A Feminine Enlightenment: British Women Writers and the Philosophy of Progress,

 1759-1820.
 Edinburgh University Press, 2015.